SatcherInstitute/prototype/README.md

 where `upload_to_gcs_topic_name` and `gcs_landing_bucket` are the same as the terraform variables of the same name

 ## Python function dependencies

 When developing, if a new dependency is needed:
 1. Add it to requirements.in
 2. Run  `pip-compile requirements.in`.
 This will generate a requirements.txt file
 3. Run `pip install -r requirements.txt`

 During development you can also just run `pip install new_dep`, but remember to add it to requirements.in and run `pip-compile requirements.in` before checking in code or deploying the function.

-## Python environment setup
-TODO instructions for us all to be on the same python virtual environment setup.
+Note, you'll need to have followed the python environment setup described above (Python environment setup) to complete these steps.

 ## Cloud Run local testing with an emulator